hadjiprocopis/DUTC/README.md

 WARNING: PDF renderings of the Rmarkdown files situated [here](../master/RMARKDOWN_IN) are not adequate.
 They are poor and sub-standard.
 It is best to view the HTML documents.

-UNFORTUNATELY: Github refuses to render big HTML files (beyond me how this is so as rendering is the responsibility of the local browser) so you will have to save them locally before you view them.

-The final report is [here](../master/RMARKDOWN_OUT_REPORTS/7.final_report.html)

-If Github refuses to render it because of its large size then please download [this](https://github.com/hadjiprocopis/DUTC/blob/master/RMARKDOWN_OUT_REPORTS/7.final_report.html?raw=true) and locally and then open it from there.

-If you want to reproduce the report please do:  bin/make_reports.bash

 All individual reports are here as HTML
 1. [dependencies](../master/RMARKDOWN_OUT_REPORTS/1.dependencies.html)